 The risk of failure in drug development is high.
-We currently have only one commercial product, Auryxia, and one product candidate, vadadustat, in clinical development, and we depend heavily on the successful commercialization of Auryxia and the successful clinical development, marketing approval and commercialization of vadadustat, which may never occur.
+We depend heavily on the successful commercialization of Auryxia and the successful clinical development, marketing approval and commercialization of vadadustat in the United States and other jurisdictions, which may never occur.
 Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must complete preclinical development and conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
 Clinical trials are expensive, difficult to design and implement, can take several years to complete, and their outcomes are inherently uncertain.
 Failure can occur at any time during the clinical trial process.
-Further, the results of preclinical studies and early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials, and interim results of a clinical trial do not necessarily predict final results.
+Further, the results of preclinical studies and early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials, interim results of a clinical trial do not necessarily predict final results, and results of Phase 3 clinical trials for one indication may not be predictive of results of Phase 3 clinical trials for another indication.
+For example, our positive INNO2VATE Phase 3 data do not ensure that PRO2TECT will demonstrate similar results.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their product candidates.
 It is impossible to predict when or if any of our product candidates will prove effective or safe in humans or will receive marketing approval.